Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Dialog Modeling via Kernelized Hashcode Representations

-The main idea behind the locality sensitive hashing is that similar data points are assigned hashcodes within a short Hamming distance to each other, and vice versa \cite{grauman2013learning,zhao2014locality,wang2017survey}.
+The main idea behind locality sensitive hashing is that, data points which are similar to each other as per some features, are assigned hashcodes within a short Hamming distance to each other, and vice versa \cite{grauman2013learning,zhao2014locality,wang2017survey}.
 Such hashcodes can be used as generalized representations of language structures, e.g. responses of dialogue participants.
 There are multiple hash functions proven to be locality sensitive \cite{wang2017survey}.
-Recently, several kernel-based locality-sensitive hashing approaches have been developed that are applicable for natural language processing \cite{kulis2009kernelized,joly2011random,garg2018efficient}.
+Kernelized locality-sensitive hashing approaches have also been developed~\cite{kulis2009kernelized,joly2011random}, which are recently shown to be applicable for learning representations of natural language \cite{garg2018efficient,garg2019nearly}.
 These techniques rely on a convolution kernel similarity function $K(S_i,S_j; \bs{\theta})$ defined for any pair of structures $S_i$ and $S_j$ with kernel parameters $\bs{\theta}$ \cite{srivastava2013walk,mooney2005subsequence,haussler1999convolution}.

 In order to construct hash functions for mapping textual responses to hashcodes, we will first select from a training dataset a random subset of text structures (responses) $\bs{S}^R \subset \bs{\bar{S}}$ of size $|\bs{S}^R|=M$, called a {\em reference set}.
 Further, let $h_l(S_i)$, $l=1,\cdots, H$, denote a set of $H$ binary-valued hash functions, and let $\bs{h}(S_i)$ denote vector $\{h_l(S_i)\}_{l=1}^H$.
 The hashcode representation of response $S_i$ will be given as $\bs{c}_i=\bs{h}(S_i)$.